Is a Business Coach Worth It for a Family-Run Business?

 Nothing changed.

 That's not a communication problem.
-That's what happens when you build a business on top of a family system and never separate the two.
+That's what happens when you build a business on top of a family and never separate the two.

 A business coach for a family-run business doesn't fix your family.
 That's not the job.
 The job is building the structure that should have been there from day one — so the business stops running like a group chat that got out of hand and starts running like a company.